rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+
 ```

 That should have happened with a stop and start of the container, but it does not.
 Assuming that you want to use a DHCP assigned IP address every time, you can fix this with a simple crontab entry.
-To do this, we need to gain shell access to the container by entering:
+To do this, you need to gain shell access to the container by entering:

 ```bash
 incus shell rockylinux-test-9